reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 </Sandpack>

 To verify your solution, press "Show form" and "Hide form" repeatedly.
 When the form appears, only the *first* input should get focused.
-This is because the parent component renders the first input with `shouldFocus={true}` and the second input with `shouldFocus={false}`.
+This is because the parent Component renders the first input with `shouldFocus={true}` and the second input with `shouldFocus={false}`.
 Also check that both inputs still work and you can type into both of them.

 <Hint>